-Schedule changes will be announced on AVTV (channels 975 & 976), www.keeseschool. org, and all bulletin boards.
-In case of bad weather, the Keese School will follow the Montgomery County policy on school closings.
+Any changes to the schedule presented in this catalog will be posted on AVTV (channels 975 & 976), www.myamv.org, and all bulletin boards.
+In the case of bad weather, the Keese School will follow the Montgomery County policy on school closings.